 Chapter 1: Goldwater for President (1960–1968)

 While conservatives were viewed as eccentrics on the far right of the Republican Party, the ultra-conservative Senator Barry Goldwater was, to everyone’s surprise, nominated as the Republican candidate for the 1964 presidential election.
 He lost, but the conservative movement had shaken off its lethargy.
+A B-movie actor takes up the torch from Goldwater, determined to bring the conservatives to power.
+Not many people take him seriously.
+His name is Ronald Reagan.

 THE SERIES (3X52')